guildai/guild.ai/pages/environments.md

 streamline the process of creating a virtualized Guild environment for a project:

-- Use a [Python version
+- Uses a [Python version
-  requirement](/guides/reproducibility.md#python-version) to select an appropriate Python version when creating the virtual environment
+  requirement](/commands/init.md#required-python-version) to select an appropriate Python version when creating the virtual environment

-- Run `pip install -r requirements.txt` if `requirements.txt` is
+- Runs `pip install -r requirements.txt` if `requirements.txt` is
   defined for a project